pilot2254/steam-playtime-farmer/README.md

 ### First-Time Setup

-1. When you first run the application, it will create a default configuration file
-2. You'll need to create a preset with your Steam account and games
+When you first run the application, it will create a default configuration file.
+You'll need to create a preset with your Steam account and games before you can start farming.

 ### Logging In

-1. Select **"Start Farming"** from the main menu
+1. Select "Start Farming" from the main menu
 2. Enter your Steam password when prompted
 3. If you have Steam Guard enabled, you'll be asked for your code

+> [!TIP]
+> If you have a shared secret configured, the application will automatically generate 2FA codes for you.

 ### Commands While Farming